avian2/jsonmerge/README.rst

 - set the schema containing the merge stategy configuration
 - provide additional strategy implementations
-- set a default class to use for holding JSON object data; OrderedDict provided as built-in option (python 2.7 or later).
+- set a default class to use for holding JSON object data; *OrderedDict* is provided as built-in option in Python 2.7 or later.
-- configure additional available JSON object classes
+- configure additional JSON object classes selectable via the *objClass* merge option.

 The Merger constructor takes the following arguments

 ``schema``